 Skip to content

-Variants
+Variants (Drupal versions)

 Available variants

-The templates support testing not only the current version (on by default), but also the previous minor and major, and the next minor and major.
-All of these variants can be opted-in via the OPT_IN_ variables.
+The templates support testing not only the current version of Drupal (on by default), but also the previous minor and major versions, and the next minor and major versions.
+We call these versions "variants" throughout the documentation.

 The available opt-in variables are: